Elgar: A Very English Composer

 Charles Hazlewood is joined by the string section of the BBC National Orchestra of Wales to explore what makes Elgar such a quintessentially 'English' composer, focusing on his 1905 Introduction and Allegro, and the 1892 Serenade for Strings.

-As a contrast, Charles also examines the music of Holst, another English composer who was writing in the early part of the 20th century, looking at his Saint Paul's Suite for string orchestra.
+In comparison Charles examines the music of Holst, another English composer who was writing in the early part of the 20th century.
+Here he examines Holst's, Saint Paul's Suite for string orchestra.
 Could Holst's style possibly be more authentically English than that of Elgar?

 |Orchestra||BBC National Orchestra of Wales|